richfaces/richfaces/TESTS.md

 How To Run Framework Tests
 ==========================

-Framework tests allows you to run set of Arquillian-based tests using Graphene and Warp extensions on supported browsers and containers.
+Framework tests allow you to run a set of Arquillian-based tests using the Graphene and Warp extensions on supported browsers and containers.

-The supported container matrix:
+The supported container matrix is:

 * JBoss AS 7.1
 * TomEE 1.5